Orbital station-keeping: Geostationary orbit

 For geostationary spacecraft, thruster burns orthogonal to the orbital plane must be executed to compensate for the effect of the lunar/solar gravitation that perturbs the orbit pole with typically 0.85 degrees per year.
-The delta-v needed to compensate for this perturbation keeping the inclination to the equatorial plane amounts to in the order 45 m/s per year.
+The delta-v required to compensate for this perturbation and maintain the desired inclination relative to the equatorial plane is approximately 50 m/s per year.
 This part of the GEO station-keeping is called North-South control.

 The East-West control is the control of the orbital period and the eccentricity vector performed by making thruster burns tangential to the orbit.
 These burns are then designed to keep the orbital period perfectly synchronous with the Earth rotation and to keep the eccentricity sufficiently small.
 Perturbation of the orbital period results from the imperfect rotational symmetry of the Earth relative the North/South axis, sometimes called the ellipticity of the Earth equator.
 The eccentricity (i.e. the eccentricity vector) is perturbed by the solar radiation pressure.
 The fuel needed for this East-West control is much less than what is needed for the North-South control.

 To extend the life-time of geostationary spacecraft with little fuel left one sometimes discontinues the North-South control only continuing with the East-West control.
 As seen from an observer on the rotating Earth the spacecraft will then move North-South with a period of 24 hours.
 When this North-South movement gets too large a steerable antenna is needed to track the spacecraft.
 An example of this is Artemis.

 To save weight, it is crucial for GEO satellites to have the most fuel-efficient propulsion system.
 Almost all modern satellites are therefore employing a high specific impulse system like plasma or ion thrusters.